 • kosher salt – balances the sweetness.

-• semisweet chocolate chips – adds a rich, melty chocolate element.
+• semisweet chocolate chips – adds a rich, melty chocolate element to the Halloween candy cookies.

 • Reese’s Pieces – adds a crunchy texture and burst of peanut butter flavor.

-• candy eyeballs – any size works, but I like the a combination of mini and medium candy eyeballs here.
+• candy eyeballs – any size works, but we like the combination of mini and medium candy eyeballs for this Halloween cookies recipe.

 A glass bowl of a stand mixer filled with creamed butter and sugar, and egg and vanilla extract.